mjhea0/thinkful-mentor/git-workflow.md

 ## Updating an existing project

-1. After you make your updates, add files to staging `git add .` (taking a snapshot)
+1. After you make your updates, add files to staging `git add -A` (taking a snapshot)
 1. Add files (snapshot) to local repo: `git commit -am "commit message"`
 1. Now push your local repo to Github: `git push origin master`